Fiona Prentice

 Eliot-Pearson Fellow

 Marian is an international student from Ghana.
 She has a Bachelor of Education degree in Early Childhood Education.
-Currently, she is a graduate student at Tufts University pursuing M.A. in Child Studies and Human Development.
+Currently, she is a graduate student at Tufts University pursuing an M.A. in Child Studies and Human Development and a second year EP Fellow.
 Marian loves to teach because it provides her the opportunity to interact, support, and learn with young children.
 She believes that through a well-built educational system, we can make the world a better place to live in.

 Jordin Luxenberg